Celebrating Black History

 Oberlin students, the Africana studies department, Afrikan Heritage House, and the Multicultural Resource Center have worked together for years to make this celebration a meaningful program.
 Together they seek to stimulate dialogue and engage the Oberlin community through academic, cultural, and social events that celebrate the history, legacy, and future of the African diaspora.

-Black History Month programs take place from February 2 to March 3 at select venues throughout the Oberlin College campus and community.
+Black History Month programs take place from February 1 to 28 at select venues throughout the Oberlin College campus and community.

 Among the highlights:

 Young slave Dessa Rose and white, well-born Ruth forge an unlikely alliance.
 It ultimately leads to friendship and admiration as they struggle to overcome boundaries of race and gender in pre-civil war America.
 Joyous, harrowing, and soul-stirring, their story explores emotions unmatched by most other musicals.
 Oberlin Associate Professor of Theater and Africana studies Caroline Jackson-Smith directs.

 Black Ballot Power: A Conversation on the 1965 Voting Rights Act

 Listen and later join the conversation about the 1965 Voting Rights Actwith guest panelists Charles McKinney of Rhodes College and Pablo Mitchell of Oberlin College.
 Pam Brooks of Oberlin College will serve as moderator.

 Dear White People: Film Screening and Dialogue